 While the petrol engine is a gem, all eyes are keenly focussed on the diesel and why not!
 It’s the first time Honda is getting a diesel engine to a country which prefers diesel as the fuel of choice.
 The all new 1.5-litre i-DTEC engine may have taken some time, but it’s here and here to stay.
 Globally gasoline engine are the engines of choice.
 It’s only Europe and India where demand for diesel engines are high.
 Honda had developed the 2.2 i-CTDI diesel engine for the European Accord in 2003.
 This engine evolved into the 2.2 i-DTEC in 2008 and was featured in the European CR-V. As the evolutionary process went on, it made way for the 1.6 i-DTEC which is seen in the European Civic this year.
 The Indian spec 1.5 i-DTEC has been developed keeping the European spec 1.6 i-DTEC as the base.
 Indian regulations offer excise benefit to sub 1.5-litre diesel engines and this was a vital factor in the engine development.

 The 1.5-litre, DOHC, i-DTEC diesel engine is nothing short of an engineering marvel.
 This all aluminium engine is the lightest diesel engine in its class and features a high strength and lightweight crankshaft.
 This engine produces 100 PS of power at 3600 RPM and 200 NM torque at 1750 RPM.
 Power delivery is linear with almost no turbo lag.
 The engine offers great performance at all ends of the rev band with the strongest point being its mid range.
 Revving upto 4500 RPM, this diesel engine comes mated to an all new 5-speed manual gearbox.
 This MT is not only lightweight but is also compact in size and offers class leading transmission efficiency.
 Gear shifts are slick and ratios are well matched for both city and highway conditions.
 You may need to go down a gear for low speed overtaking but once you are on the highway, just nail the throttle and you are through.
 In gear acceleration is pretty good and the Amaze will pull out cleanly in third gear from speeds as low as 20 km/hr.
-Top speed is around 170 km/hr.
+Top speed is limited to 140 km/hr.
 An important point of note is the clutch, which is extremely light contributing to less fatigue over long drives.

 Compared to the competition (Swift DZire), the Honda Amaze produces nearly 25 PS more power than its Indo-Japansese rival.
 Inspite of being more powerful, the Amaze nails the Dzire in the fuel efficiency department.
 With nearly 100 horses on tap, the Amaze is currently the most fuel efficient car in the country delivering a whooping 25.8 kms to the litre.
 Yes, you read it right, its 25.8 km/l.
 Instrumental in achieving this outstanding fuel efficiency is an ultra low viscosity diesel engine oil which has been specifically developed for the i-DTEC engine.
 This semi synthetic oil is the lowest viscosity lubricant in the world and offers outstanding durability and class leading fuel efficiency.
 Under practical conditions we expect the diesel powered Amaze to deliver around 20 km/l which is outstanding.
 This diesel engine fares well in keeping the vibrations at bay, however engine sound does creep into the cabin and we reckon Honda could have done a better job in insulating the cabin from the engine noise.
 Even though the engine makes itself heard, it is not disturbingly loud.
 Service interval for the diesel is 6 months/10,000 km.